omarshata0/DICOMView.NET/README.md

 ## 🗄️ Database Schema

-The application uses three main tables in the `WorkListTask` database:
+The application uses four main tables in the `WorkListTask` database:

 ### Users Table